lStanev00/PvP-Scalpel-backend/README.md

 return Array of OBJECTS that hold guild members with data:

 #### player:
  - name
  - realm
  - server
  - guild data
  - character media

-    sorted by guild rank higher is better
+#### sorted by guild rank higher is better

 ### At PATCH /member/patch

 return array of OBJECTS from the Blizzard API containing the members and ranks ( number e.g 0, 1, 2 higher is better) and updating the API's local databases with the members and their ranks

 ### AT GET routes : /LDB/2v2, /LDB/3v3, /LDB/solo, /LDB/blitz, /LDB/BG

 returns Aray of Objects sorted by RATING in the current bracket E.G for /LDB/3v3 will return JSON for the bracket 3 V 3 end so on..

-        the Objects will contain:
+#### the Objects will contain:

-            name
+ - name
-            realm
+ - realm
-            server
+ - server
-            race
+ - race
-            class
+ - class
-            active player spec
+ - active player spec
-            rating ( for the requested bracket ) achieves ( for the requested bracket ) character media
+ - rating ( for the requested bracket )
+ - achieves ( for the requested bracket )
+ - character media

 ### At GET route : /checkCharacter/:server/:realm/:name

-    where the dinamic params are:

-        server ( player server )
-        realm ( player realm slugified kebab-case ) name ( player name )

-    return:

-        STATUS:

-            200:

-                Object:

-                    _id : String
-                    blizID : Number
-                    name : String
-                    realm : Object
-                    level : Number
-                    faction : String
-                    class : Object
-                    activeSpec : Object
-                    rating : Object
-                    achieves : Object
-                    media : Object
-                    checkedCount : Number ( the number of times the character has been checked ) server : String
-                    gear : Object
-                    lastLogin : Number
-                    equipmentStats : Object
-                    likes : Array
-                    guildMember : Boolean
-                    guildInsight: Object
-                    posts : Array

-            404:

-                return:

-                    Object
-                        messege: No character with this credentials ( bad parameters )

-            500:

-                return:

-                    Object
-                    messege: Error retrieveing the data
+#### where the dinamic params are:

+ - server ( player server )
+ - realm ( player realm slugified kebab-case )
+ - name ( player name )

+#### return STATUS:

+(200) Object:
+ - _id : String
+ - blizID : Number
+ - name : String
+ - realm : Object
+ - level : Number
+ - faction : String
+ - class : Object
+ - activeSpec : Object
+ - rating : Object
+ - achieves : Object
+ - media : Object
+ - checkedCount : Number ( the number of times the character has been checked )
+ - server : String
+ - gear : Object
+ - lastLogin : Number
+ - equipmentStats : Object
+ - likes : Array
+ - guildMember : Boolean
+ - guildInsight: Object
+ - posts : Array

+404 Object:
+ - messege: No character with this credentials ( bad parameters )

+500 Object:
+ - messege: Error retrieveing the data

 ### At PATCH route : /patchCharacter/:server/:realm/:name